Jeffpultz/Trifork-Project/README.md

 I wanted to do some improvements if i had the time, like making more checks for values, and make so you didn't have to refresh to get the new things from the database

 ## Other notes
 This was a really fun project and made me learn some kotlin and angular.
+As well as getting a more handson experince with docker